Getting Started

 CubeDynamics runs anywhere xarray runs: laptops, HPC clusters, or hosted notebooks.

-Your First Cube
+Your First Stream

 import cubedynamics as cd